Yale Bulldogs men's lacrosse: History

 The first Yale lacrosse team was fielded in 1882 and joined the Intercollegiate Lacrosse Association the following year.
-The 1978 team, coached by Bob McHenry, was one of Yale's most exciting teams to watch in action.

 Yale has made ten appearances in the NCAA tournament since its establishment in 1971.
 Their first appearance was in 1988, when they were eliminated in double overtime by Virginia, 10–9.
 In 1990, Yale earned a first-round bye, and then defeated Princeton, 17–9, for their first NCAA tournament win.
 The Bulldogs fell in the semifinals to Loyola, 14–13 in double overtime.
 Yale returned to the NCAA tournament in 1992, advancing through the first round with a win against Navy, 9–3, before being eliminated by Syracuse, 17–8.

 Yale finished the 2010 season with a 10–4 record, but an Ivy League tournament semifinal loss to Princeton and a weak RPI kept them out of the NCAA field.
 The team finished the season ranked 18th in the Nike/Inside Lacrosse Men's Division I Media Poll.

 Since 2010, under the direction of head coach Andy Shay, Yale has won ten or more games every season except 2014 when they won 9.
 During that time they won or shared four Ivy League regular season titles, including 2 outright, as well as participating in every Ivy League tournament since its inception in 2010, winning five of them.
 In addition during that span the Bulldogs have made 7 NCAA tournament appearances, winning 8 NCAA tournament games, culminating in a national championship in 2018, followed by a national championship runner-up finish in 2019.